datene/odyssee/help.md

           VACANT POSITION
         </a>
         <p>
-        Our project aim at be inclusive and participative.
+          Our project aim at being inclusive and participative.
 We will reward all inputs we use from any contributing member of our community.
 The reward can be financial, commercial, or honorific, depending of your inputs and your wills.
 Help us by being an active member of our community.
 Check down here the key people we are looking for!
         </p>
       </div>
     </div>